ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial2.md

 ---

-Below we provide instructions for two key segmentation approaches.
-The simple nuclear expansion approach is straightforward and involves few moving parts, and the advanced multicut approach is more complex, but extremely versatile, and faciltates regional segmentation as well.
-In addition to these primary segmentation approaches, we also provide a modified version of the [Bodenmiller lab segmentation approach](https://wiki.centenary.org.au/x/kYBfCQ).
+Below we provide instructions for initial image visualisation and TIFF export using [MCD Viewer](https://immunedynamics.io/spectre/spatial/visualisation/) or [HistoCat++](https://immunedynamics.io/spectre/spatial/visualisation/), as well as two key segmentation approaches.
+The [simple nuclear expansion segmentation](https://wiki.centenary.org.au/x/GzrDCw) approach using CellProfiler is straightforward and involves few moving parts.
+The advanced [multicut segmentation](https://wiki.centenary.org.au/x/fCnDCw) approach using Ilastik is more complex, but extremely versatile, and faciltates regional segmentation as well.
+In addition to these primary segmentation approaches, we also provide a modified version of the original [Bodenmiller lab segmentation approach](https://wiki.centenary.org.au/x/kYBfCQ).

 <table class="table gmisc_table">
   <tbody>